RxLaboratory/DuBLF_DuViews/src-docs/docs/index.md

 ## Install

-The addon can be downloaded from [Rainbox Lab.](https://rainboxlab.org).
+The add-on can be downloaded from [Rainbox Lab.](https://rainboxlab.org).

 Then, you can install it from the preferences of *Blender*, *Add-ons* tab.
 Once installed, it will be listed in the *Pie Menu* section where you can activate it.

+!!! note
+    This add-on works only with Blender 2.8 and more recent versions.

 ## Settings